Doubly robust matching estimators for high dimensional confounding adjustment: Analysis of post-surgical prescription opioid use

 One advantage of using matching-based procedures is the ability to assess balance of the covariates before and after matching by looking at the absolute standardized difference in means between the males and females for each covariate.
 Figure \ref{fig:balance} shows the absolute standardized difference for each covariate before matching, after propensity score matching, and after doubly robust matching.
 We could have also included a line for matching on the prognostic score; however, this line is very similar to the naive line as it is not intended to improve the covariate balance between males and females.
 It appears that both propensity score matching and doubly robust matching are achieving desirable levels of balance: the absolute standardized difference is less than 0.1 for all covariates.
 This indicates that both approaches are successful in removing differences between males and females with respect to all observed covariates.
 Table \ref{tab:balance} indicates that doubly robust matching is doing exceptionally well with regards to covariate balance, as it obtains a lower maximum and average absolute standardized difference across the covariates than propensity score matching.

-We estimate the difference in the log-total days supply of opioids for males compared to females using the following approaches: matching on the propensity score, matching on the prognostic score, doubly robust matching, and the naive approach that does not adjust for confounding.
+We estimate the difference in the log-total days supply of opioids using the same set of approaches evaluated in Section \ref{sec:sims}.
+The outcome lasso, lasso DR, and lasso IPW approaches do not have existing approaches for uncertainty assessment, and therefore we do not include confidence intervals for these estimators.
 Tuning parameters for the treatment and outcome lasso models were chosen via cross validation.
 In total, 467 and 1823 covariates had nonzero coefficients in the outcome and treatment models, respectively.
 Table \ref{tab:estimates} presents the estimated difference between males and females in this population of commercially insured patients.

-The naive approach estimates the largest difference in terms of magnitude, indicating that males receive about 0.06 log-days fewer (or about 95\% of the supply of females), and all of the estimators that adjust for the high-dimensional set of confounders attenuate the difference between males and females markedly.
+The naive approach estimates a statistically significant difference between males and females, indicating that males receive about 0.06 log-days fewer (or about 95\% of the supply of females).
+With the exception of the lasso IPW estimator, all of the estimators that adjust for the high-dimensional set of confounders attenuate the difference between males and females markedly.
 The doubly robust matching procedure estimates that males, on average and after controlling for the observed covariates, receive a supply that is for 0.007 fewer log-days, or about 99.3\% as long, and the confidence interval runs from 0.01 log-days more supply to 0.025 log-days less supply.
 Regardless of statistical significance, this estimated difference is not practically meaningful.